robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 ## Notes:

-¹ [Known Issues](https://docs.sailfishos.org/Support/Releases/Known_Issues/) reported on Sailfish OS Documentation ² despite the topmenu header Apps, System, Accounts is easy to confuse the new users with the apps list from which the applications can be started instead of quieried.
+¹ [Known Issues](https://docs.sailfishos.org/Support/Releases/Known_Issues/) reported on Sailfish OS Documentation ² despite the top-menu header Apps, System, Accounts is easy to confuse the new users with the apps list from which the applications can be started instead of queried.

 Now I am trying to apply this suggestion hoping that it will fix the GPS problem at reduced privacy counter-balance: